Methodology

 It is possible for a student to enrol on more than one course in an academic year and where this is the case the student is counted for each enrolment.

 Data that includes subject is a count of full-person equivalent (FPE).
-This means that where an enrolment or achievement spans multiple subjects, it is apportioned to reflect the proportion of the learner that relates to each subject (e.g. a student enrolled in a course equally distributed between engineering & technology and computer science is counted with 0.5 FPE for each subject).
+This means that where an enrolment or qualification spans multiple subjects, it is apportioned to reflect the proportion of the learner that relates to each subject (e.g. a student enrolled in a course equally distributed between engineering & technology and computer science is counted with 0.5 FPE for each subject).

-Population ‘in-scope’ - Enrolments
+Population ‘in-scope’ - Enrolments and entrants

 Students in the HESA ‘Student’ and ‘Student Alternative’ records were included if they met the following criteria: